Sisters Folk Festival is September 6-8, 2019

 During the festival food & drink are available at the Village Green and Sisters Art Works, as well as most of our other venues.
 Many of our venues are restaurants and festival goers are welcome to bring their food (either purchased from one of our food vendors or from home) into the tented venues at Melvin’s Market, Village Green and Sisters Art Works.
 Beer and wine must remain in designated areas.
 There are also many great restaurants along the walking routes between stages.

-Only ADA assistance dogs are permitted in venues.
+Only certified ADA assistance animals are permitted in venues.